Microscopic Description of Critical Bubbles: Calculation of the two-point function

-The actual scheme-independent kinetic term is obtained from the pole of the correlator $P_0$.
-Using the expression for the second derivative of the potential in Eq.~\eqref{eq:gamma2}, the kinetic term is related to the pole as
+If we identified $B_0(\alpha,\be)$ with (minus) the kinetic term, we would have a dependence not only on $\be$ but also on $\alpha$.
+Instead, we compute the kinetic term from the pole of the correlator $P_0$, as in Eq.~\eqref{eq:polevalues}.
+Using that the second derivative of the potential is given by $-A_0(\be)$, we conclude that the kinetic term is related to the pole as